7 best self-care books: Learn how to look after your mental wellbeing during lockdown

 Boyd adds that: “It’s important to see self-care as complementary to mental health services, like a course of talking therapy, rather than as a substitute for them.”

-All released within the past two years, these self-care books range from moving memoirs with handy tips woven throughout to practical pocket guides filled with interactive exercises.
+These self-care books range from moving memoirs with handy tips woven throughout to practical pocket guides filled with interactive exercises.

 Each begin with their own definitions of “self-care”, but all agree that learning to listen to your own needs will ultimately help you become healthier and happier.